stahnirockt/beatPattern/README.md

 sample_path: 'path/to/foxdot_snd/') #only necessary if you skip step 2 during installation
 ```

+() - choose alternating element every passing
+[] - play elements inside the brackets in one count
+or just play the element

 2. create a live_loop and call the samplePattern function and hit run e.g.
 ```ruby
 live_loop :foo do